-When a person is potentially exposed to dust levels above the exposure limits, use appropriate respiratory protection commensurated with the level of dust and in conformity with relevant EN standards (filtering face piece certified according to UNI EN 149 or face piece dust mask certified according to UNI EN 140).
+When a person is potentially exposed to dust levels above the exposure limits, use appropriate respiratory protection commensurated with the level of dust and in conformity with relevant EN standards (filtering face piece certified according to UNI EN 149).

 The individual protection devices, which have been defined on the basis of localized controls and estimated at a value of DNEL = 1 mg/m^3 , are mentioned in the Table.